AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 g7t is in invitational preview.
 To use g7t, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

--   Supports confidential computing based on Intel® SGX and up to 256 GiB encrypted memory to protect the confidentiality and integrity of key codes and data from malware attacks.
+-   Supports encrypted computing based on Intel® SGX and up to 256 GiB encrypted memory to protect the confidentiality and integrity of key codes and data from malware attacks.
 -   Supports SGX technology applicable to virtual machines and allows you to select instance types based on your needs.
 -   Implements trusted boot based on Trusted Cryptography Module \(TCM\) or Trusted Platform Module \(TPM\) chips.
 During a trusted boot, all modules in the boot chain from the underlying hardware to the guest OS are measured and verified.
 -   Uses the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
 -   Compute:
-    -   Offers a CPU-to-memory ratio of 1:4.
+    -   Offers a CPU-to-memory ratio of 1: 4.
 About 50% of memory is encrypted.
-    -   Uses the third-generation Intel® Xeon® scalable processors that deliver consistent computing performance.
+    -   Uses third-generation Intel® Xeon® scalable processors for consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.
 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.
-    -   Supports enhanced SSDs \(ESSDs\) only.
+    -   Supports ESSDs only.
     -   Provides high storage I/O performance based on large computing capacity.
 -   Network:
     -   Provides ultra-high packet forwarding rates.